Monkey

 French textile manufacturer (1752–1834), invented a punched card system for programming designs on a carpet–making loom Click to show or hide the answer

-The only daughter of Lord Byron – a gifted mathematician: created a programme for Babbage's Analytical Engine to calculate a series of Bernoulli numbers – but it never ran because the machine was never finished.
-Nevertheless she is widely recognised as the first computer programmer Click to show or hide the answer
+Widely recognised as the first computer programmer: the only daughter of Lord Byron – a gifted mathematician; created a programme for Babbage's Analytical Engine, to calculate a series of Bernoulli numbers – but it never ran because the machine was never finished Click to show or hide the answer

 US programmer: sent the first email, on ARPANET (an application created by the US Department of Defense, described as the precursor of the Internet) in 1971, and is credited with inventing email; died in 2016, aged 74 Click to show or hide the answer